eireninja/webhook-api-worker/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on optimizing the trading functionality and improving system documentation.
-This includes addressing issues with 100% sell orders to prevent leftover amounts (dust) after trades, and creating comprehensive system flow documentation to enhance understanding of the system architecture.
-These efforts build upon the recent security enhancements, including IP-based validation for incoming webhook requests.
+The current focus is on ensuring that the webhook API correctly implements the dryRun functionality while maintaining IP validation for security.
+Secondary objectives include enhancing the visual presentation of Telegram notifications and extensive stress testing to validate system performance and scalability.
+These efforts build upon the recent security enhancements and system flow documentation.

 ## Recent Changes

+- **DryRun Functionality Fix**: Modified the `executeMultiAccountTrades` function to pass the dryRun flag from the payload to each order object, ensuring that trades are not executed during stress testing.
+- **Telegram Notification Enhancement**: Redesigned the trade notification format with bold headers, emojis, and improved visual hierarchy for better readability.
+- **Build Process Improvement**: Fixed webpack dependency issues by moving webpack from devDependencies to dependencies, eliminating the need to run npm install before deployment.
+- **Stress Testing**: Conducted comprehensive stress tests with up to 300 concurrent users, achieving 80+ requests per second with 100% success rate, validating the system's scalability.
 - **System Flow Documentation**: Created a comprehensive flow diagram documenting all components, functions, and their relationships in the webhook API system.
 - **Spot Trading Optimization**: Modified the `executeSpotTrade` function to handle 100% sell orders correctly by using the exact maxSell value without rounding, preventing leftover amounts after trades.
 - **IP-Based Validation**: Implemented IP validation as the first security check in the request processing pipeline, ensuring that only requests from whitelisted TradingView IP addresses are processed.